-Interview by Sarah Hartley // Words and images by Linda Murphy
+Interview by Sarah Hartley, Editor in Chief // Words and images by Linda Murphy

 Q: In 2015 you started traveling the world.
 Why did you decide to travel?
 How long do you plan to spend abroad?
 Did you have to give up a job or apartment or your belongings before leaving?